+want

-I want the following person to make decisions about the disposition of my body and my funeral arrangements: (Either initial the first or fill in the second.)
+following person to make decisions about the disposition of my body and my funeral arrangements: (Either initial the first or fill in the second.)

-The health care agent who I named in my advance directive
+The health care agent who I named in my advance directive.

->>OR<<
+>>OR<< ©

 This person:

-Name:
+N

 Address:

+Telephone Number(s):

-Telephone Number(s):(Home and Cell)
+Telephone Number(s): (Home and Cell)

-If I have written my wishes below, they should be followed. should decide based on conversations we have had, my religious, my personality, and how I reacted to other peoples' wishes about the disposition of my body and my funeral arm If not, the person I have named gious or other beliefs and funeral arrangements.
-My
+If I have written my wishes below, they should be followed.
+If not, the should decide based on conversations we have had, my religious or my personality, and how I reacted to other peoples' funeral arrange the disposition of my body and my funeral arrangements are: other beliefs and values,

-PART IV: SIGNATURE AND WITH By signing below, I indicate that I am emotionally and menta donation and that I understand the purpose and effect of this ally competent to make this
+PART IV: SIGNATURE AND WITNESSES

+By signing below, I indicate that I am emotionally and mentally comdonation and that I understand the purpose and effect of this documents.

 (Signature of Donor) (Date)

-The Donor signed or acknowledged signing the foregoing do based upon personal observation, appears to be emotionally make this donation.
+The Donor signed or acknowledged signing the foregoing document based upon personal observation, appears to be emotionally and methis donation.

 (Signature of Witness) (Date)

 Telephone Number(s):

 (Signature of Witness) (Date)

 Telephone Number(s):